School spirit & history

 The students are what it's all about at Heather Glen.
 Outstanding students have passed through this school.
 We even had a child actor come through our doors in the 1990’s!
 He was famous for his Welch’s Grape Juice commercials and very popular with his peers as he played “Spanky” in The Little Rascals (1994).

-As we approach our 50th anniversary, our school is proud to have a beautiful outdoor classroom.
+Our school is proud to have a beautiful outdoor classroom.
 We have been fortunate to partner with the U.S. Fish and Wildlife Service to create a living learning center for our students to learn from and enjoy.